Whitland: History

 Traditionally, Whitland is seen as the site of an assembly of lawyers and churchmen, sometimes described as the first Welsh parliament, called in 930 by King Hywel Dda to codify the native Welsh laws.

 Whitland takes its name from its medieval Cistercian abbey.
 The monastery pre-dates Tintern but now is very much a ruin.
 The "white land" of the name (Latin: Albalanda) may refer to the famous Ty Gwyn (English: White House) where Hywel's parliament met, to the monks' unstained woollen cloaks, or to the abbey's limestone.
 Whitland was dissolved during Henry VIII's conversion to a reformed church.
 Much of its limestone was taken and used for other buildings.
 The limestone itself may have been from quarries in the Cotswolds as there is no quarry of this ' White' stone in the area.
 The country setting of the ruin and the Abbey's layout can still be viewed just north of the A40 roundabout and turning immediately left.

 Whitland has had a strong milk industry and, when the railway arrived in the 19th century, exported milk to London.
 Its dairy, run by Dairy Crest, eventually closed in 1994 with the loss of 100 jobs.

+Whitland Town Hall was originally commissioned for retail use and was completed in 1904.